Greek Fire Crews Make Progress On Island Blaze - UrduPoint

 Firefighters in Greece on Friday made progress against a four-day wildfire on the island of Evia that has burned through a pine forest and threatened villages, officials said

-Athens, (UrduPoint / Pakistan Point News - APP - 16th Aug, 2019 ) :Firefighters in Greece on Friday made progress against a four-day wildfire on the island of Evia that has burned through a pine forest and threatened villages, officials said.

-"The situation looks better today, there is no active front, but our forces remain in place," a fire department spokesman told AFP, adding that there are still "pockets of fire" smouldering in a ravine.
+"The situation looks better today, there is no active front, but our forces remain in place," a fire department spokesman told AFP, adding that there were still "pockets of fire" smoldering in a ravine.

-A massive force of nearly 400 firefighters backed by 110 vehicles, nine planes and four helicopters has been deployed against the blaze.

-State agency ANA said the fire, which broke out Tuesday, has destroyed over 1,000 hectares of dense pine forest.
+State agency ANA said the fire, which broke out Tuesday, has burned some 2,400 hectares (5,600 acres) including more than 1,000 hectares of dense pine forest.

-EU Humanitarian Commissioner Christos Stylianides on Wednesday called the mobilisation of Greek forces "exemplary" after emergency crews managed to save inhabited areas.
+EU Humanitarian Commissioner Christos Stylianides on Wednesday called the mobilization of Greek forces "exemplary" after emergency crews managed to save inhabited areas.

-A firefighter was hospitalised with burns on Tuesday, and at least four cars have been burned.
+A firefighter was hospitalized with burns on Tuesday, and at least four cars have been burned.

 Authorities suspect arson was involved as the fire broke out in three separate locations near the village of Makrymalli.